clearlinux/clear-linux-documentation/source/guides/stacks/mers.rst

         *runc* for this container.
 It is needed for correct interaction with X server.

-      - :command:`--net=host` provides host network access to container.
+      - :command:`--net=host` provides host network access to the container.
         It is needed for correct interaction with X server.

       - Files :file:`~/.Xauthority` and :file:`/tmp/.X11-unix` mapped to the
         container are needed to ensure smooth authentication with X server.

-      - :command:`-v` instances are needed to map host system directories inside Docker container.
+      - :command:`-v` instances are needed to map host system directories inside the Docker container.

-      - :command:`-e` instances set Docker container environment variables.
-        Samples need them some of them set correctly to operate.
-Proxy variables are needed if host is behind firewall.
+      - :command:`-e` instances set the Docker container environment variables.
+Some examples need these variables set correctly in order to operate correctly.
+Proxy variables are needed if host is behind a firewall.

    After running the :command:`docker run` command, it will drop you into a